yossi2le/mbed-os/docs/design-documents/features/storage/FileSystemStore/FileSystemStore_design.md

 Pseudo code:
 - if not `_is_initialized` return "not initialized" error
-- Find file `key` under the FileSystemStore directory.
-If not existing, return "not found" error
 - Take `_mutex`
 - Using the `stat` API, extract file size
 - Call `fopen` API on `key`, read mode to achieve a file handle
+- If failed, release `_mutex` and return "not found" error
 - Using `fread` API, read into a `key_metadata_t` structure
 - If file size - metadata size doesn't match `data_size` field in metadata or `magic` has a wrong value, return "data corrupt" error.
 - Using `fseek` API on file handle, seek to `offset` + metadata size